MicrosoftDocs/playfab-docs/playfab-docs/features/economy/tutorials/best-practices-for-store-segmentation.md

 ---
-title: Best Practices for Store Segmentation
+title: Best Practices for Store Segmentation in Economy (Legacy)
 author: cybtachyon
-description: Lists the Best Practices for configuring and using Store Segmentation. ms.author: derekreese ms.date: 10/29/2018 ms.topic: article
+description: Lists the Best Practices for configuring and using Store Segmentation with Economy (Legacy). ms.author: derekreese ms.date: 10/29/2018 ms.topic: article